-Descrip tion Me thod of resolution Code: If the battery is outside its charging temperature range, three LEDs will flash on the battery level indicator.
-1 Disconnect charger from battery.
-2 Leave battery to cool down.
-3 Contact your specialis dealer if the problem persists.
-Code: [7 battery, is detected in the two LEDs flash on the evel indicator. • Contact your specialist dealer.
-Code: 94594z7777 7 is defect One or r s will flash if the charger ive and will not charge. nore LEDs will light up ently, depending on the evel. • Contact your specialist dealer.
-Code: 7 No LED: no powe s will light up if there is r.
+Descrip otion Me thod of resolution Code: charging three LE ttery is outside its temperature range, Ds will flash on the evel indicator.
+1 2 3 Disconnect charger from battery.
+Leave battery to cool down.
+Contact your specialist dealer if the problem persists.
+Code: Light Light [7 battery, is detected in the two LEDs flash on the evel indicator. • Contact your specialist dealer.
+Code: )+13)+12][][] 24 [[24 [[2]]][][] 7 is defect One or r s will flash if the charger ive and will not charge. nore LEDs will light up ently, depending on the evel. • Contact your specialist dealer.
+Code: 7 No LED no powe s will light up if there is er.
 1 Check all plug connections.
 2 Check contacts on the battery for dirt.
 Clean the contacts carefully if needed.
 3 Contact your specialist dealer if the problem persists.

-Table 34: List of battery error messages
+Table 42: List of battery error messages